 For most people, their garage provides great protection and comfort in the winter.
 When you have a garage you don’t have to go out into the cold to brush off the snow, scrape the windows and warm up your car.
 However, winter is also the season that can cause the most problems with your garage door.
 A clean, warm car is not much use if you can’t get it out onto the road.
 By keeping your eye on some of the main garage door issues that you might run into during the winter, you can keep everything running smoothly and ensure your garage is more of a pleasure than a pain.

 Cold weather is hard on the metal components of your garage door.
-Because the cold causes the metal to contract it adds extra pressure to the springs, tracks, nuts and bolts.
-The best way to counteract the effects of cold on the door’s metal parts are to keep them well lubricated.
+Because the cold causes the metal to contract it adds extra pressure to the springs, tracks, nuts, and bolts.
+The best way to counteract the effects of cold on the door’s metal parts is to keep them well lubricated.
 This will prevent them from seizing up and damaging other parts of your door.

 Have more questions about Winter Garage Door Problems?
 Call us now and we will be happy to assist.